syncfusion-content/winui-docs/winui/Polar-Chart/Legend.md

 # Legend in WinUI Polar Chart (SfPolarChart)

-The legend contains list of series data points in the chart.
-The information provided in each legend item helps to identify the corresponding data series in the chart.
+The legend contains list of series in the chart.
+The information provided in each legend item helps to identify the corresponding series in the chart.

-The following code example shows how to enable legend in chart.
+The following code example shows how to enable legend in the chart.

 {% tabs %}